mitotic/slidoc/README.md

 Concepts: questions, numeric response; questions, formulas; questions, randomized

 Notes: An optional error range may be provided after `+/-`.
+The error range may be a number or a percent value, i.e. `+/- 5%`

 Embedded javascript functions may be used as formulas, using the notation